 To earn this degree you must select a sufficient number of elective credits numbered 100 or above to obtain the 60 credit hours required.
 If you plan to transfer, consult the catalog or an advisor from the school you will transfer to as you make your selections.

 Recommended Elective Courses

-Total Minimum Degree Requirements 60 credits

 Total Elective Requirements 3 credits

 HCE 240 Human Pathophysiology 4 credits

 HCE 190 Human Body in Health and Disease OR

 EMT 107 EMT Practicum 3 credits

 ENGINEERING